 So I reached out to a developer friend of mine for some help.
 Right off the bat, he told me to take this free Python and Computer Science course as soon as possible.

 And you know what?
 After just a few video lectures and exercises later, I felt something go “click” in my head and everything just fell into place.

 Even though some of the topics were somewhat technical and theoretical, I had a better idea about what I was doing, simple as that.

 - Computer Science 101 – this is a beginner-level course on Udemy that will teach you everything you need to know about Computer Science in order to see quicker results while learning how to code.

 - Computer Basics – this course at Team Treehouse is excellent for getting to know what Computer Science is all about and how computers actually work under the hood.
 If you’re not familiar with Treehouse, try their FREE 7-day trial!

 - Computer Science E-50 – this beginner-level course is taught at Harvard College.
 Needless to say, the professor does an amazing job with the course – and it’s free!

 Ok, now you got a clear goal in your mind, you’ve chosen a programming language to learn, and you know a bit about how computers work.

 Next, it’s time to actually start learning coding, finally!

-Conclusion: How to start learning coding
+Final thoughts: How to start learning coding?

 Ok this was a long post, but I hope I managed to give you some helpful pointers on how to start learning coding as a total beginner.